 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities such as Marseille or Paris in France would be necessary.
 Costs for a medical evacuation could range between $A7,000 and $A50,000.

 Insect-borne diseases (such as leishmaniasis and West Nile fever) are prevalent in Algeria.
 There is also a risk of malaria.
 We encourage you to consider taking prophylaxis against malaria and to take measures to avoid insect bites including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.

 Water-borne, food-borne, parasitic and other infectious diseases (including tuberculosis, typhoid, hepatitis, meningitis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We recommend you consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water and avoid ice cubes and raw and undercooked food, particularly outside metropolitan areas.
 Do not swim in fresh water to avoid exposure to parasitic diseases such as schistosomiasis (bilharzia).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australia does not have an Embassy or Consulate in Algeria.
 By agreement between the Canadian and Australian governments, the local Canadian Embassy provides consular assistance to Australians in Algeria.
 You should register your presence with the Canadian Government.
 This service does not include the issue of Australian passports, but can issue a Provisional Travel document allowing you to travel from Algeria to the nearest Australian Embassy.
 Contact details are:

 Facsimile: (+213) (0) 770 08 30 70/ 770 08 30 40